RayOjuka/RayOjuka/README.md

 - 👋 Hi, I’m @RayOjuka
 - 👀 I’m interested in Tech Stuff, fitness and wellness.
 - 🌱 I’m currently learning a lot of things :-)
-- 💞️ I’m looking to collaborate on C# and Angular Projects.
+- 💞️ I’m looking to collaborate on C#, JS, React and Angular Projects.
 - 📫 How to reach me LinkedIn

 <!---